NBA on TBS: 1999–2001

 For the 1999-2000 NBA season, TBS shifted its primetime game telecasts from Wednesdays to Mondays.
-For the 2000-2001 NBA season, the broadcasts were moved to Tuesdays, while TNT assumed rights to Wednesday and Thursday evening games.
+For the 2000–2001 NBA season, the broadcasts were moved to Tuesdays, while TNT assumed rights to Wednesday and Thursday evening games.

 Starting in 2000, the NBA spread out telecasts of games from the Eastern Conference and Western Conference playoff series so that only two series would play on their scheduled game days (so as to avoid scheduling conflicts and ratings competition between TNT and TBS).
 TNT would air doubleheaders on most weekdays, while TBS would air one doubleheader each week.

 2001–2002

-The 2001-2002 season would ultimately mark TBS's final year of NBA coverage.
-Turner Sports signed a new NBA television contract in which TNT would assume rights to the company's NBA package, while TBS would discontinue game coverage altogether; ESPN assumed TBS's half of the league's cable television rights.
+The 2001–2002 season would ultimately mark TBS's final year of NBA coverage.
+Turner Sports signed a new NBA television contract in which TNT would assume rights to Turner's NBA package, while TBS would discontinue game coverage altogether; ESPN assumed TBS's half of the NBA's cable television rights.
 During 2002, TBS aired doubleheaders every Tuesday night of the playoffs until the Conference Finals.
-The final NBA game ever to be regularly televised on TBS aired on May 13, 2002, when the San Antonio Spurs faced the Los Angeles Lakers in Game 5 of the Western Semifinals.
+The final NBA game ever to be regularly televised on TBS aired on May 13, 2002, when the San Antonio Spurs faced the Los Angeles Lakers in Game 5 of the Western Semi-finals.
 In that last game, Robert Horry hit a key three-pointer that won the series four games to one for the Lakers to move on to the Western Conference Finals.